jonggyup/FragPicker/README.md

 This rule is also applied to the read/write benchmarks (./run_benchmark.sh)

-We measure the performnace for five times and calculate the average to obtain stable experimental results by minimizing effects inside the storage devices, such as internal write buffer (or cache).
+We measure the performnace for five times and calculate the average to obtain stable experimental results by minimizing the effect of other things inside the storage devices, such as internal write buffer (or cache).

 #### 1-1.
 Install dependencies
 ```
-./dep.sh
+./install_dep.sh
 ```

 #### 1-2.
 Install bcc tracer
-The bcc trace should be installed via manual compiling instead of packages.
+**The bcc trace should be installed via manual compiling instead of packages**.
 We leave its brief installation here, and the detailed installation is explained in https://github.com/iovisor/bcc/blob/master/INSTALL.md

 #### Install build dependencies
 ```